iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

 4. Finally, if no answer is found, post a question to the IQ-TREE group.
 The average response time is one to two working days.

-> For other feedback and feature request, please post a topic to the [IQ-TREE Google group](https://groups.google.com/d/forum/iqtree).
+> For other feedback and feature requests, please post a topic to the [IQ-TREE Google group](https://groups.google.com/d/forum/iqtree).
 We welcome all suggestions to further improve IQ-TREE!
 For feature request, please also explain why you think such a new feature would be useful or how can it help for your work.

-How do I report bug?
+How do I report a bug?
 --------------------
 <div class="hline"></div>